nickcolstad/nickcolstad/README.md

 - 👋 Hi, I’m Nick Colstad
-- 👀 I’m interested in becoming proficient in web development with the goal to become a software engineer.
+- 👀 I’m on my way to being proficient in web development with the goal to become a software engineer.
-- 🌱 I’m currently learning full-stack development with HTML, CSS, and Javascript, supplemented with the MERN stack.
+- 🌱 Currently, I am learning full-stack development with HTML, CSS, and Javascript, supplemented with the MERN stack.
 - 💞️ I’m looking to collaborate on entry level prpjects and I am open to meeting anyone new that is also interested in software.
 - 📫 How to reach me ncolstad@gmail.com or message me on LinkedIn  @ https://www.linkedin.com/in/nick-colstad-5373b5148/